G-Saksham/PayTM-Clone/README.md

 Try to build a Paytm like app (using MERN stack), Having basic feature like:

-- SignUp/SignIn feature
+- Simply SignUp/SignIn

-- Send money to friends/family (Search them using their names)
+- Transfer money to friends/family

+- Used recoil for state management